 - When using SMP in series, upstream flow splitters may be used to direct larger events around Water Quality SMPs, such as bioretention systems, to larger Flood Control SMPs.

-Stormwater Management Trading
+Stormwater Management Banking and Trading One-Sheet

 |Total LOD||18,000 SF|